Justice Department Sues King County for Banning ICE from Boeing Field

 The Center for Human Rights at the University of Washington

-Those activities continued without publicity until April of this year, when a study was published by the UW Center for Human Rights (the members of which should sleep at night with their doors wide open in the name of human rights) revealing that since 2010, some 34,400 “passengers” departed Boeing Field on 466 deportation flights.
+Those activities continued without publicity until April of this year, when a study was published by the UW Center for Human Rights revealing that since 2010, some 34,400 “passengers” departed Boeing Field on 466 deportation flights.

-The idiots were scandalized by the fact that private companies
+The useful idiots were scandalized by the fact that private companies

 profit from operating the deportation machine, as if the world should be filled with academics producing nothing but research papers criticizing the system that made their easy lives possible.
 Since 2018, Classic Air Charter has been responsible for arranging the bulk of ICE Air flights at Boeing Field.
 Classic Air Charter subcontracts with other private companies — the most frequently used are Swift Air and World Atlantic Airlines.

 Enhancing the sense of “scandal”, it was pointed out that back in February 2018, the King County Council had passed an ordinance called “Enhancing Trust and Fairness for King County Immigrant Communities”, which

 limits the collaboration of county officials with federal immigration enforcement.

 King County International Airport circumvents their obligation to serve the federal government

 King County Executive Dow Constantine responded by signing an executive order that would over time ban ICE Air flights from Boeing Field.
 The order was signed on April 23, a day before an event planned by the UW Center for Human Rights to explain their findings.